-How do you store your Bitcoin and crypto?
+How do you store your cryptocurrencies?
 Did you buy some on Robinhood?
 Have some on Coinbase?
-Do you have a Bitcoin wallet?
+Do you have a cold cryptocurrency wallet?

-Might seem like it’s not a big difference, but it’s actually the difference between owning Bitcoin and, well, not owning Bitcoin.
+Might seem like it’s not a big difference, but it’s actually the difference between owning crypto and, well, not owning crypto.
 For real.